7 Tips for Perfecting Your Elevator Pitch + Free Workbook!

 Well, first, let’s talk about what NOT to do.
 First and foremost, don’t try to close a sale.
 This is just about starting the conversation and sparking interest.
 Being too pushy is a sure-fire way to turn off a potential client.
 Don’t stumble for words and statistics.
 Take a cue from one of our favorite business podcasts, Startup, in their first episode “How NOT to pitch to a billionaire.”
 In his initial pitch, entrepreneur, Alex Blumberg, stumbles with facts, doesn’t have a clear idea of how he will serve customers and is a plain mess.
 Enter the elevator pitch!

 First impressions matter and you don’t want to allow potential leads to lose interest after the first few seconds, so we’ve compiled a few tips to help make your speech pitch-perfect.
+Keep reading to the end of the post to get our free elevator pitch workbook!

 It’s crucial that you know your own communication style before you start crafting your pitch.
 Desiree Young, a pitch coach and business consultant with Venture Walk Business Partners, says, “If you know your own communication style and are true to that, you’ll come off as being authentic, and make a much stronger connection.”
 Venture Walk offers a free online Pitch Persona Quiz that equates pitch styles to sea animals.
 With the quiz, you can learn which “pitch persona” you are, and more importantly, learn how you can be your most authentic self in your elevator pitch and other communications.